Have you ever wondered what to say to your child instead of ‘stop crying?’

 Talking goes deeper than speaking words.
 Any chance you give to allow them to feel like they are being heard will help immensely.
-If a situation arose where a child needs to talk, such as witnessing somebody hurt themselves, or seeing somebody shout, there are bound to be times where your child will benefit from a heart to heart.
+If a child needs to talk, such as witnessing somebody hurt themselves or seeing somebody shout, there are bound to be times where your child will benefit from a heart-to-heart.

 Instead of stop crying, talk about it instead!

 The vast majority of people love a good hug, don’t they?
 If times are tough, we know we can rely on being held and told that everything is OK without a word muttered (although that alongside a hug is equally appreciated).